ROCm/aomp/bin/README.md

 Of the many repos identified above, AOMP developers may only change amd-llvm-project, aomp, aomp-extras, and flang.
 AOMP required changes to other non-AOMP components must be patched.
 The [patches/README.md](patches/README.md)  escribes the AOMP patch mechanism in detail.

+## Building debuggable compiler

+Two methods of building a debug (gdb) compiler
+1) full build using export BUILD_TYPE=Debug when building llvm-project BUILD_TYPE=Debug ./build_aomp.sh select project

+2) Selective build of files within llvm-project by using CMake option set_source_files_properties(ToolChains/CommonArgs.cpp PROPERTIES COMPILE_FLAGS "-O0 -g")

+A full debug build is very expensive time wise, the link steps are much bigger memory footprints.
+I you have 64 GB of memory typically make -j16 will succeed.
+Otherwise consider limiting the number of concurrent link steps. too many can exceed available system memory.

+-DLLVM_PARALLEL_LINK_JOBS:2

+A selective build using 'set_source_files...' will compile and link very quickly, and if combined with ./build_project.sh nocmake ; ./build_project.sh install will be a more pleasant user experience.